jeffersonroth/jjrf-data-reliability-book/src/concepts/data-architecture/three_tier_architecture.md

 This use case is a more refined example of three-tier architecture in a data environment, with clear boundaries between data ingestion and storage, data processing and staging, and data analysis and presentation.
 It addresses many of the performance, security, and scalability concerns presented in the original scenario, illustrating the benefits of a well-structured data architecture in supporting efficient and secure data operations.

+### Identifying Persistent Architectural and Operational Challenges

-The data engineer understands the current setup is not optimal, and the company is still far from migrating to a better solution, but separating data and application logic tiers was a win.
+The data engineering team understands the current setup is not optimal, and the company is still far from migrating to a better solution, but separating data and application logic tiers was a win.
 However, identifying flaws in the current data management scenario is crucial for making a solid case for migration to a more structured and scalable solution like a data lake or data warehouse.
 Here are some potential risks and issues that could be present in the current scenario: